makapuf/bitbox-0xFF/REFERENCE.md

 description of the level : each id is an index on the level description bytes

-level_pos | property(0-7) | comment
+level | property(0-7) | comment
 ----------|----------|---------
 color     | 0 | color of the terrain on the minimap player_color | 1 | color of the player on the level map
 control   | 2 | see control types
-accel   |   | X/Y (acceleration/gravity) as a 2D vector pixel. depends on controls
+accel   |  3 | X/Y (acceleration/gravity) as a 2D vector pixel. depends on controls
+maxspeed   | 4  | X/Y max speed as a 2D vector pixel. depends on controls
+altaccel | 5 | X/Y alt acceleration / gravity (see controls)
-maxspeed   |   | X/Y max speed as a 2D vector pixel. depends on controls altmaxspeed   |   | running / jumping X/Y max speed as a 2D vector pixel. depends on controls
+altmaxspeed   | 6 | running / jumping X/Y max speed as a 2D vector pixel. depends on controls

 ### Control types

 Player control type

-control | id | description / controls
+control | id | description / controls / speeds & accels
 -----|----|----------------------
-classic   |  0  | standard controls : can (optional) run on pressing B, jump on pressing A, X fires (if available), L/R changes projectile type if several gained. side | 100 | player can control X and Y (no gravity for player), always faces the same direction.
+classic   |  0  | standard controls : can (optional) run on pressing B, jump on pressing A, X fires (if available), L/R changes projectile type if several gained.
+AccelX=Walk, AccelY=LadderAccel, MaxSpeedX=Walk max speed, MaxSpeedY=LadderVSpeed.
+AltAccel_X=Run Accel, AltMaxSpeed_X=Run speed.
+AltAccel_Y = gravity, AltMaxSpeed Y=fall/jump speed.
+side | 100 | player can control X and Y (no gravity for player), always faces the same direction.
 No jumping/running.
-Autoscroll is given by alt speed. modern | | can double/wall jump, stomp vertically on enemies (like hitting them) runstomp | | can charge by keeping B pressed while not moving then when ready runs, can stomp enemies forward by running (like hitting them) runner | | always goes right at average speed, can jump, sometimes fire aim | | can go left+right, aims by 45 degrees increments hit |  | left/right ; B: run ; Y : hits enemies (horizontally or stomping) : 2 more sprites frame for hitting H/V beatemup | | can jump on ladders, falls back where we are (default) nojump | | cannot jump (nor run) infjump | | player has infinite jump
+Autoscroll is given by alt speed. modern | 249 | can double/wall jump, stomp vertically on enemies (like hitting them) runstomp | | can charge by keeping B pressed while not moving then when ready runs, can stomp enemies forward by running (like hitting them) runner | | always goes right at average speed, can jump, sometimes fire aim | | can go left+right, aims by 45 degrees increments hit |  | left/right ; B: run ; Y : hits enemies (horizontally or stomping) : 2 more sprites frame for hitting H/V beatemup | | can jump on ladders, falls back where we are (default) nojump | | cannot jump (nor run) infjump | 255 | player has infinite jumps

 ### Terrains